rudderlabs/rudderstack-docs/destinations/amplitude.md

 * **Group Settings:**
   * **Group name trait:** The trait that we will use as `groupType` in the `group` call.
   * **Group value trait:** The trait that we will use as `groupValue` in the `group` call.
-* **Track Pages:** This setting is for tracking web pages, but is currently available only in the web SDK.
+* **Track Pages:** This setting is for tracking web pages, but is currently available only in the web and mobile SDK's only.
   * **Track all pages:** If this setting is enabled, an event named `Loaded a page`  / `Loaded a Screen` will be sent to Amplitude.
   * **Track Categorized pages:** If this setting is enabled and if `category`  is present in a `page` / `screen` call, then an event named `Viewed {category} page` / `Viewed {category} Screen` will be sent to Amplitude.
   * **Track Named pages:** If this setting is on and the `name` is present in a `page` call, then an event named `Viewed {name} page` will be sent to Amplitude.